AdrianCGallo/starter-academic/content/authors/admin/_index.md

 #  url: https://www.idahoconservation.org/

 # Short bio (displayed in user profile at end of posts)
-bio: I was trained to be a terrestrial biogeochemist (aka I know a lot about how dirt & ecosystems), but my current role involves local energy policy, rural/urban connections, and strategic communications.
-Overall I'm motivated to accelerate the renewable energy transition in the most equitable way possible.
-Outside of the office you can find me running, mountain biking, rock climbing, or playing soccer.
+bio: I am formally trained as a terrestrial biogeochemist (aka I know a lot about how dirt & ecosystems), but I'm now focused on energy policy and strategic communications.
+You can usually find me outside running, mountain biking, or playing soccer.

 # Interests to show in About widget